 The absolute directory path where the protocol shared library exists.
-If an absolute path is not specified, the library must be on the search path defined by the LD_LIBRARY_PATH environmental variable.
+If an absolute path is not specified, the library must be on the search path defined by the loader or the LD_LIBRARY_PATH environmental variable.

 None.

 1) Warning: unix protocol does not provide any significant level of security and should only be used in instances where security violations do not matter.